 Protecting Pollinators, People & the Planet

-We face a global crisis.
-The significant decline of bee and other pollinator populations threatens food security, biodiversity and ecosystems with drastic consequences for the human race and the planet.
-The declines are the consequence of human activity: intensive agriculture, widespread use of pesticides and pollution caused by waste, climate change, and the ever-increasing global population.
+The significant decline of honey bee and other pollinator populations threatens food security, biodiversity and ecosystems, with bleak consequences for the human race and the planet.

 87% of the world’s flowering plant species depend on pollination.